elbarhichi/Self-Organized-Multi-Agents-System/README.md

    Once a robot successfully combines two wastes, it immediately moves toward the boundary of its zone to drop the combined waste without delay.

 4. **Handling Non-Converging Instances:**
-   To address cases where two robots of the same type each hold one waste and are unable to combine them, we implemented:
+   To address cases where two robots of the same type each hold one waste and are unable to combine them, we implemented a *drop mechanism*:
    - **Hold Timer and Drop:**
      Robots now drop uncombined waste after a maximum holding time (e.g., 30 steps) at either the zone border or the original pickup location.
    - **Cooldown After Drop:**